Agoric/agoric-sdk/SECURITY.md

 ## Supported Versions

-The current `master` and `release-pismo` branches are supported with security updates.
+The current `master` and only the latest `agoric-upgrade-*` tagged release and pre-release are supported with security updates.

 ## Coordinated Vulnerability Disclosure